 This analysis can be carried over into general probabilistic theories beyond quantum theory \cite{Barrett2005} that only obey the no-signaling condition of relativity.
 In this case, there are families of statistics called {\it no-signaling boxes} that obey the no-signaling constraints but may otherwise be super-quantum, and as such may violate Bell inequalities more strongly than quantum boxes, the quintessential example here being the Popescu-Rohrlich (PR) box \cite{Rohlich-Popescu}.
 The extremality of a family of statistics in any such no-signaling theory then means that it is uncorrelated from other measurement behaviors (boxes) and as such is very useful in realizing secure DI protocols.

-Later, a weaker scenario of semi-DI scheme has been developed in the setting where some of the parties may be considered to have full control of quantum systems in their laboratory (see \cite{Pirandola2019}).
-Here, instead of statistics one considers \textit{quantum assemblages} and Bell inequalities are replaced by the so-called steering inequalities (see \cite{WJD07}).
+Later, the weaker scenario of semi-device-independent schemes (semi-DI) has been developed in the setting where some of the parties may be considered to have full control of the quantum systems in their laboratory (see \cite{Pirandola2019}).
+Here, instead of just the measurement statistics, one considers \textit{quantum assemblages} and instead of Bell inequalities one considers the so-called steering inequalities (see \cite{WJD07}).
 Similarly, just as the no-signaling boxes, one considers here the \textit {no-signaling assemblages} only constrained by the no-signaling conditions \cite{SBCSV15}.

-The question of whether quantum DI cryptography can stay secure even against such a general no-signaling adversary (who has access to these postquantum correlations) has been posed long time ago \cite{BarrettPRL}.
-Some partial positive results have been provided in case of secret key \cite{BarrettPRL} or randomness amplification \cite{ColbeckRennerNaturePhyscis2012, GallegoNatureComm2013},\cite{RamanathanNatComm2016}.
-The proofs were all provided in the case where quantum statistics does not represent an extremal point in the postquantum correlations.
-It was also recognised that if one could obtain quantum statistics that is extremal within postquantum theory these proofs could be much more simplified and streamlined.
-The simple reason being that extremal point implies that the systems held by honest parties are decoupled from those held by any no-signaling adversary.
-Hence, the natural question was whether there is any situation in which quantum correlations give rise to extremal no-signaling behaviors.
+The interesting question whether quantum DI cryptography can stay secure against a general no-signaling adversary has been posed \cite{BarrettPRL}.
+Some partial positive results have been provided in problems of secret key \cite{BarrettPRL} or randomness amplification \cite{ColbeckRennerNaturePhyscis2012, GallegoNatureComm2013, RamanathanNatComm2016}.
+These proofs uniformly utilize quantum measurement behaviors that do not represent extremal points in the set of no-signaling behaviors.
+It was recognised that if one could realize such extremal post-quantum behaviors by measurements on quantum states, then the security proofs could be much more streamlined.
+Hence, the natural question was whether there is any scenario in which quantum correlations give rise to extremal no-signaling behaviors.